 The Three Valleys

-The Three Valleys is an enormous French ski area, the biggest lift-linked ski area in the world, and home to the blockbuster resorts of Courchevel, Méribel and Val Thorens as well as less famous ones such as La Tania, Les Menuires and St Martin de Belleville.
+The Three Valleys (“Les Trois Vallées” in French) is the biggest lift-linked ski area in the world, and home to the blockbuster resorts of Courchevel, Méribel, Les Menuires and Val Thorens as well as less famous ones such as La Tania, Orelle and St Martin de Belleville.

 The Courchevel Valley